 Beautiful hotel a stone away from the Blue Mosque.
 A great place if you want to treat yourself and enjoy a beautiful view to the Marmara Sea.

 » Best hotels in Beyoğlu

 Another hotspot for travelers is the Beyoglu area.
 I love it!
-This is where we stayed in Istanbul on our second and third trip.
+This is where we stayed in Istanbul on our second and third trips.
 If you fancy a lively place you should book your hotel there.
-Close enough to all the tourist attractions (you can use tram, metro and boat to reach most of the sites), surrounded by street food, local shops and with a buzzy nightlife.
+Close enough to all the tourist attractions (you can use tram, metro, and boat to reach most of the sites), surrounded by street food, local shops and with a buzzy nightlife.
 It’s the type of all in one package!

 There are two areas in Beyoglu that are my favorites.
 One is Karaköy, the streets between Tophane tram station and the cruise quay are super interesting.
 The old buildings are being refurbished, new cafes open every year and local designers sell clothes and jewelry in cool ateliers.

 Karaköy is definitely not the prettiest area (the buildings are old or in construction) but worth the visit.
 I know we are not talking about what to do in Istanbul yet, but one of the places you must visit is the Karabatak Cafe in Karaköy.
 Enjoy a gourmet cappuccino while watching the fashion Turks pass by.